 Volkswagen ID.
 Crozz 2020: specs and on-sale date

-Volkswagen is making a concerted effort to conquer the electric-car market with not one vehicle, but a whole family of electric cars.
-The regular ID. hatchback will go on sale in 2019, followed by this, the ID.
+Volkswagen is attempting to conquer the electric-car market with not one vehicle, but a whole family of electric cars.
+The regular ID.3 hatchback will go on sale in 2019, followed by this, the ID.
 Crozz SUV, in 2020.

-Like the ID. hatchback, the Crozz is based on Volkswagen's MEB platform, which has been designed from the off to underpin electric cars.
+Like the ID.3, the Crozz is based on Volkswagen's MEB platform, which has been designed from the off to underpin electric cars.

-Whereas the ID. hatchback is a regular five-door shape, the Crozz is quite different – part-coupe, part-SUV.
-It sits a little higher off the ground and has a sleeker body than the ID.
+Whereas the ID.3 is a regular five-door shape, the Crozz is quite different – part-coupe, part-SUV.
+It sits a little higher off the ground and has a sleeker body than the ID.3.

 Volkswagen ID.
 Crozz styling

 There have been a couple of ID.
-Crozz concepts, but the second – the Crozz II from the 2017 Frankfurt Motor Show – is believed to give the best idea of what to expect from the finished production car.
+Crozz concepts, but the second – the Crozz II from the 2017 Frankfurt Motor Show – is believed to give the best idea of what the finished production car will look like.

 That’s certainly the case with the LED headlights, while the black sills and more sculpted side and rear panels certainly make the car stand out.